TeemuKoivisto/ids-week4-ex2-docker/README.md

 4) Create folder somewhere inside `C:\Users\teemu` eg. `C:\Users\teemu\datascience`.
 I don't know why but this is only way I got it to work with my Docker toolbox.

-5) Go to that folder using Quickstart-terminal and download `Exercise 1.ipynb` and `HASYv2`-dataset.
+5) Download `Exercise 1.ipynb` and `HASYv2`-dataset to the folder.
 Uncompress the dataset.
 It might take a while.

 6) After you have downloaded the image run the container using: `docker run -it -p 8888:8888 -v ///c/Users/teemu/datascience/week4:/home/jovyan/week4 jupyter/tensorflow-notebook` (Change the path accordingly).
 You should see a link similar to: `http://localhost:8888/?token=766f8bc899fa77a1adc177623c8db5a136c90b45532c27d2`

-7) If you have Docker toolchain Docker is actually running on Docker Machine.
+7) If you have Docker Toolchain Docker is actually running on Docker Machine.
 Type `docker-machine ip` to get its IP.
 For me it was `192.168.99.100`.
 So the notebook is running on `192.168.99.100:8888`.

 8) And that's it!
 You should be able to see the folder from the notebook.